US Expat Taxes for Americans Living in Bermuda – What You Need to Know

 Bermuda has no income tax, no capital gains tax, no investment or dividends tax, and no VAT.

-Instead of an income tax, Bermuda levies a payroll tax on employers of up to 14.5% of employees salaries, up to 5.5% of which can be recouped from employees.
-There is also a Land Tax if you own a property, or rent one for at least 3 years, of up to 25% of the rent.
+Instead of an income tax, Bermuda levies a payroll tax on employers of up to 14.5% of employees salaries, up to 8.5% of which can be recouped from employees.
+There is also a Land Tax if you own a property, or rent one for at least 3 years, of up to 50% (depending of the value of the property) of the annual rental value.

 Land Tax is due twice a year, in March and September.
 Taxes can be paid online directly to the Bermudan government.